 Please note: You will need to buy an event pass for this year’s conference and then book your accommodation separately.

 STEP 1 – Book your event pass

-We encourage you to book early as you can save up to £50 on your event pass.
+We encourage you to book early as you can save money on your event pass.
 The price per person is as follows:

 - After 15 October: £210

 Your event pass includes access to the conference as well as your evening meal on the Monday, lunch and evening meal on the Tuesday and lunch on the Wednesday.
 You also get free access to the leisure facilities at the Riviera Centre and free tea and coffee during the breaks.
 Go to the booking page.